Wabinab/Xenoblade-Chronicles-3-The-Book/src/44_ship.md

 ---

-Behind the waterfall, they found a cavern, and a GIANT piece of original metal (2x the size of Sena) stuck into the ground.
-Mio announced anyways, "Got it!"{{footnote: Stupidly, that counts as "1" Origin metal, the same as the palm-size one the Queen gave to them.
+Behind the waterfall was a cavern, and a GIANT piece of Origin metal (2x the size of Sena) stuck into the ground.
+Mio announced, "Got it!"{{footnote: Stupidly, that counts as "1" Origin metal, the same as the palm-size one the Queen gave to them.
 How much dilution is there?}}

 Sena: "Together with the one we got from Her Majesty, that makes two."